pitfail/pitfail-reports/report1/report1.rst

         - REQ6: Player Portfolio

 Initiating Actor:
-        Only *WebPlayer*, the similar UC-9 is provided for the *twitter player*.
+        Only *WebPlayer*, the similar UC-9 is provided for the *Twitter player*.

 Actor's Goal:
         To view information regarding their portfolio.
 This information